Internet2/grouper/grouper-misc/grouper-azure/README.md

 The optional `groupType` property can set the provisioned groups as either a security group (`groupType = Security`) or an Office 365 group (`groupType = Unified`).
 If not set, the default will be a security group.
 Mail-enabled groups are not currently available, as they cannot be set through the Microsoft web service API.

+For a Unified group provisioner only, the `visibility` property sets the Office 365 visibility.
+Possible values are Public (default), Private, or Hiddenmembership.
+See [Microsoft's documentation on the option](https://docs.microsoft.com/en-us/graph/api/resources/group?view=graph-rest-1.0#group-visibility-options) for more information.

 If the daemon server requires a proxy to access the internet, a HTTP or SOCKS proxy can be defined using proxyType, proxyHost, and proxyPort.
 Currently, the SOCKS5 proxy only supports anonymous access.